Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Introduction

 In situations where turbulence is generated self-consistently in, \NewEditv{and locally around} the particle-laden midplane layer of the protoplanetary disk (irrespective of mechanism), the two necessary conditions for TC -- the presence of turbulence and inertial particles therein -- are automatically satisfied, and there is no reason to think that this mechanism refrains from taking part in the process of particle clumping.
-Recently, \citet{Hartlep_Cuzzi_2020} presented a statistical study based on homogeneous and isotropic 3D turbulence data \citep{Bec_etal_2010} showing that the realization of the maximum clumping (maximum intermittency in the particle density field) by TC requires certain scales to be resolved.
+Recently, \citet{Hartlep_Cuzzi_2020} presented a statistical study based on high-resolution homogeneous and isotropic 3D turbulence simulations \citep{Bec_etal_2010} showing that the realization of the maximum clumping by TC (maximum intermittency in the particle density field) requires certain scales to be resolved.
 However, even in lower-resolution numerical simulations, TC nevertheless still operates and contributes to particle clumping to a finite extent, although not attaining the maximum level of clustering.
 In simulations like these, we expect that there is always some contribution from TC to particle clumping that is often entirely attributed to the SI.
 Some clarity on this matter is needed.

-In this spirit, we analyze 3D axisymmetric simulations from \citet{Sengupta_Umurhan_2023}, conducted under otherwise laminar conditions ({\it i.e.}, without any external sources of turbulence) and show that the self-generated turbulence in the particle-gas midplane layer exhibits TC \NewEditv{where its fingerprints can be seen in earlier published models \citep[e.g.][]{Yang_etal_2017}.} We focus on parameter regimes where the turbulence is strong enough to suppress the emergence of any azimuthally aligned SI filaments -- those aforementioned structures identified in earlier work as \NewEditv{the earliest manifestations of SI, and} the sites of high-density fluctuations capable of exceeding the Roche threshold.
-We examine the statistics and structure of this turbulent configuration with particular attention paid toward identifying how turbulent concentration of particles manifests within the flow.
+In this spirit, we analyze 3D axisymmetric simulations from \citet{Sengupta_Umurhan_2023}, conducted under globally laminar conditions ({\it i.e.}, without any external sources of turbulence) and show that the self-generated turbulence in the particle-rich midplane layer exhibits TC \NewEditv{where its fingerprints can be seen in earlier published models \citep[e.g.][]{Yang_etal_2017}.} We focus on parameter regimes where the turbulence is strong enough to suppress the emergence of any azimuthally aligned SI filaments, such as identified in previous work as \NewEditv{the earliest manifestations of SI, and} the sites of high-density fluctuations capable of exceeding the Roche threshold.
+We examine the statistics and structure of this turbulent configuration to identify how turbulent concentration of particles manifests within the flow.